How to use a car jack

 Never jack up a car on the side of the road

 And finally, never jack up a car on the shoulder of a busy road, especially a busy freeway, interstate, or other major highway.
 It’s extremely dangerous, and many people are killed or severely injured every year making this mistake.
 If you get a flat, slow down and pull to the shoulder, but don’t stop.
 Put on your hazard lights and keep driving slowly to the next exit, where you’ll find a more secure place to jack up your car and install your spare tire safely.
 Yes, driving on the flat tire may damage your wheel; however, it’s a small price to pay in the interest of safety.
-Learn general car maintenance tips and how to cool down a car that’s overheating.
+Learn general car ownership tips.